PragmaticCoding/PragmaticCoding.github.io/_drafts/2025-03-26-fxml-to-code.md

 Now, what happens if the storage is changed from JSON files to a database?
 Or the application is changed to facilitate sharing designs between different users by email?
 Would that mean that you would have to change the View in order to make this change?

 For sure, that `FileChooser` would need to change.
 Maybe it becomes a `Dialog` that allows for load and save to a database, or to select an email with attachments (or to send an email).
-But there's no reason you should have to change the View for that.
+But there's no reason that you should have to change the View for that.

 In the end, I moved the `FileChooser` calls into the Controller, which is where I think they really belong.
 It's now integrated with the thread handling and invocation of Interactor methods.
 The `File` object is no longer tramp data passing from the View through the Controller to the Interactor.